 If you need to generate points in a sequence at multiple sites, then you may need a more complex series of counters like Lamport timestamps or a vector clock.
 Distributed clocks like this provide a partial causal ordering of events and a means to detect conflicts (i.e. events that are seen as concurrent because they extend a shared point in history).

-If your clients generate timestamps locally but the data is only integrated by a central server (not shared peer-to-peer), your logical clock can be relatively simple requiring only two peers.
+If your clients generate timestamps locally, but the data is only integrated by a central server (not shared peer-to-peer), your logical clock can be relatively simple, requiring only two peers.

-git, that I'm going to suggest you try a
+git, I suggest you try a distributed

-distributed clock or simple counter first.
+clock or simple counter first.

 When are timestamps appropriate?